Your bundle has arrived, and now it's time to starting making a baby! Let's walk through how to use everything in The Get Pregnant Bundle.

 1. Prep - Prep begins on Day One of your cycle, the first day of your period.

-- Take your Prenatal Multi, Omega DHA, and calculate your total cycle length so you can determine when you need to begin testing for ovulation in the next phase, Action.
+- Take your prenatal, and calculate your total cycle length so you can determine when you need to begin testing for ovulation in the next phase, Action.